IT & Cloud.

-There is no denying the explosion of mobile devices but did you know that by 2019 there will be 11.5 billion connected mobile devices in the worldi?
+There is no denying the explosion of mobile devices but did you know that by 2019 there will be 11.5 billion connected mobile devices in the world?
 Mobile devices are already becoming entrenched as a working method in many modern offices.
-Trends like hot desking or flexible working arrangements make them a necessity as does the modern need of accessing information any time from anywhere, these days about 53% of total email opens occur on a mobile phone or tabletii.
+Trends like hot desking or flexible working arrangements make them a necessity as does the modern need of accessing information any time from anywhere, these days about 53% of total email opens occur on a mobile phone or tablet.
 Employers who have not yet embraced a device driven workplace need to read the facts.

 Businesses need to assess if they are willing to adopt a device driven workplace, how and to what extent they are willing to do so, and examine the risks before moving forward.
 It’s true some IT issues could crop up such as scalability, bandwidth capability and security issues.
 Some businesses choose to provide devices to their staff in the bid to overcome some of the security issues but many more are now moving to a BYOD environment.

 Surveys indicate that businesses are unable to stop employees from bringing personal devices into the workplace so instead of resisting the movement, they are adopting it as a new working method.
 Some research suggests that BYOD makes employees more productive and says it increases morale and convenience.
-With around 95% of employeesiiistating that they use at least one personal device for work, BYOD is a reality that managers and IT leaders cannot ignore.
+With around 95% of employees stating that they use at least one personal device for work, BYOD is a reality that managers and IT leaders cannot ignore.

 Security measures and user policies will need to be adapted on a business by business basis; some businesses password protect sensitive information, encrypt sensitive data, do selective wiping of a device when an employee moves on from the company, and limit access to employees at certain times.
 Innovation has made available privacy compliant Apps that offer secure messaging of sensitive information between parties.